aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to SXC?</h2>

+DOCM is a Microsoft Word document with macros enabled, while SXC is a spreadsheet file format used by OpenOffice Calc.
+DOCM files are used to store documents with macros, while SXC files are used to store spreadsheets.
+Converting DOCM to SXC allows users to open and edit the document in OpenOffice Calc, which is a free and open source spreadsheet application.

+<h2>How Aspose.Total helps for DOCM to SXC Conversion?</h2>
-For a Python developer, who is trying to add a DOCM to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from DOCM to SXC.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOCM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful Word document processing API that enables developers to create, read, edit, convert and print Word documents within their own applications.
+It supports a wide range of document formats, including DOC, DOCX, DOCM, ODT, HTML, XHTML, MHTML, RTF, TXT, OpenDocument Text (ODT), WordprocessingML and many more.

+Aspose.Cells for Python via .NET API is a powerful Excel document processing API that enables developers to create, read, edit, convert and print Excel documents within their own applications.
+It supports a wide range of document formats, including XLS, XLSX, XLSM, CSV, HTML, ODS, PDF, XPS, TXT, OpenDocument Spreadsheet (ODS), SpreadsheetML and many more.

+By using Aspose.Total for Python via .NET API, developers can easily convert DOCM to SXC with just a few lines of code.
+It is a reliable and efficient solution for converting DOCM to SXC.

 {{% /blocks/products/pf/feature-page-summary %}}